 The imagery of this chapter is unsettling.
-In fact, some have taken this passage to signify the coming of yet another holocaust.
-I disagree.
+In fact, some believe that this passage indicates the coming of yet another holocaust.
+But, I completely disagree.

-1 The hand of Jehovah was upon me, and he brought me out in the Spirit of Jehovah, and set me down in the midst of the valley; and it was full of bones.
+1 The hand of the Lord came upon me and brought me out in the Spirit of the Lord, and set me down in the midst of the valley; and it was full of bones.
 2 Then He caused me to pass by them all around, and behold, there were very many in the open valley; and indeed they were very dry.
 3 And He said to me, “Son of man, can these bones live?”

 The word picture here is powerful.
 Dry, sterile death.
 Hopelessness.
 Utter and absolute destruction, except for one thing…